nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

 * They function in web containers supporting JSP 2.1 and above.
 * They use JSTL for controlling conditional branches and loops etc.
 * They support attributes compatible with XHTML 1.0 Transitional.
-* Support dynamic attributes in some tags.
 * It is required to have JavaScript in the client.
 (See :ref:`tag-onclick_override`)
 * Some custom tags cannot be used with GET request.
 (See :ref:`tag-using_get`)

 .. important::
- Custom tags are not compatible with HTML5.
+ Attributes added in HTML5 can be described using :ref:`dynamic attribute <dynamic_attribute>` .
- However, among the attributes of HTML5, only the following attributes that are likely to be used frequently and and the following input elements that were added in HTML5 are incorporated on priority basis.
+ However, the following attributes that are likely to be used frequently are defined as custom tag attributes in advance.
+ In addition, each input element added in HTML5 has the following tags added based on :ref:`tag-text_tag` .
+ Since the attributes specific to each input element are not defined individually in the custom tag, they need to be specified by dynamic attributes.

  * added attributes (Write the HTML tag name with the attribute added in the parentheses.)

-  Since HTML5 attributes other than the following cannot be used, if it becomes necessary to use other attributes, then extend the custom tags in each project or use :ref:`dynamic attributes <dynamic_attribute>` .

   * autocomplete(input、password、form)
   * autofocus(input、textarea、select、button)